ria-ahyoung/medium-trends-daily/src/template/dynamic.md

 <h1><a href=https://medium.com/tag/reactjs/recommended target="_blank" rel="noopener noreferrer">ReactJS</a></h1>
 <h3>1.
+My First Project at Inventocube: ReplicaCopyIndustries - <a href="https://medium.com/@sohailasghar.workofficial/my-first-project-at-inventocube-replicacopyindustries-4f6b57166141?source=rss------reactjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

+✍️ **posted by `Sohail Asghar`**

+<blockquote>I’m beyond excited to share a huge milestone in my journey as a developer — my first official project at Inventocube! 🌟
+Continue reading on Medium »</blockquote>

+<h3>2. ⚛️ React.js 19 Deep Dive: Mastering React Server Components (RSC) and Streaming UI for Ultra-Fast… - <a href="https://medium.com/@missAvantika/%EF%B8%8F-react-js-19-deep-dive-mastering-react-server-components-rsc-and-streaming-ui-for-ultra-fast-704ba3b0d988?source=rss------reactjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

+✍️ **posted by `Miss Avantika ✨`**

+<blockquote>React 19 has redefined how modern frontend apps are built — bringing the power of the server directly into React with features like Server…
+Continue reading on Medium »</blockquote>

+<h3>3.
+MovieRAG Project: Personalized Movie Recommendation System with GraphRAG and Agentic… - <a href="https://medium.com/@kaantruk1923/movierag-project-personalized-movie-recommendation-system-with-graphrag-and-agentic-77b758ddfa26?source=rss------reactjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

+✍️ **posted by `Kaan Sezen`**

+<blockquote>🧭 Introduction: From the Heaven of Options to the Movie Labyrinth
+Continue reading on Medium »</blockquote>

+<h3>4.
+Zero Bundle Change Deployments: Techniques, Tools, and Tradeoffs - <a href="https://medium.com/better-dev-nextjs-react/zero-bundle-change-deployments-techniques-tools-and-tradeoffs-1b86c0dc40d3?source=rss------reactjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

+✍️ **posted by `Melvin Prince`**

+<blockquote>How Modern Pipelines Skip the Work That Doesn’t Matter
+Continue reading on Better Dev — NextJs/React »</blockquote>

+<h3>5.
 5 Reasons Your Next.js App is Slow (And How to Fix Them) - <a href="https://javascript.plainenglish.io/5-reasons-your-next-js-app-is-slow-and-how-to-fix-them-8ebd99f7d1d8?source=rss------reactjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

 ✍️ **posted by `Imran Farooq`**

 <blockquote>You’ve embraced the new App Router in Next.js — it’s exciting with all its new features like Server Components, Streaming, and nested…
 Continue reading on JavaScript in Plain English »</blockquote>

-<h3>2. ✨ The Ultimate Beginner’s Guide to ReactJS Package Managers in 2025 - <a href="https://medium.com/@riki.graha/the-ultimate-beginners-guide-to-reactjs-package-managers-in-2025-23c83d1d187e?source=rss------reactjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+<h3>6. ✨ The Ultimate Beginner’s Guide to ReactJS Package Managers in 2025 - <a href="https://medium.com/@riki.graha/the-ultimate-beginners-guide-to-reactjs-package-managers-in-2025-23c83d1d187e?source=rss------reactjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

 ✍️ **posted by `Riki Graha`**

 <blockquote>📦 From npm to Bun — How Modern React Developers Run, Build, and Supercharge Their Apps
 Continue reading on Medium »</blockquote>

-<h3>3.
+<h3>7.
 React Routing Hack: Simplify and Boost productivity! - <a href="https://medium.com/@farid212/react-routing-hack-simplify-and-boost-productivity-16c62ae253cb?source=rss------reactjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

 ✍️ **posted by `Farid`**

 <blockquote>Today, I’m going to show you a cool and super readable way to manage your routes in a React application using react-router-dom.
 Continue reading on Medium »</blockquote>

-<h3>4.
-Bridging React Query’s useQuery() and useMutation() for Real-World Workflows - <a href="https://medium.com/@skyshots/bridging-react-querys-usequery-and-usemutation-for-real-world-workflows-db44adb060e2?source=rss------reactjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `sky`**

-<blockquote>query invalidation, cache updates, dependent queries, pagination, and background refetching.
-Continue reading on Medium »</blockquote>

-<h3>5.
-How I Fixed My React Folder Chaos (and Learned to Structure Like a Pro) - <a href="https://medium.com/@sharihhassan/how-i-fixed-my-react-folder-chaos-and-learned-to-structure-like-a-pro-418ebf4d7956?source=rss------reactjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `sharih hassan`**

-<blockquote>When your project grows faster than your structure, things break — not in code, but in logic.
-Continue reading on Medium »</blockquote>

-<h3>6.
-Next.js 16 Beta: Faster, Smarter, and Ready for the Future - <a href="https://joodi.medium.com/next-js-16-beta-faster-smarter-and-ready-for-the-future-4eb7dae44236?source=rss------reactjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Joodi`**

-<blockquote>Next.js 16 (Beta) just dropped, and it’s shaping up to be one of the biggest leaps forward for the framework.
-The focus this time?
-Speed…
-Continue reading on Medium »</blockquote>

 <br/>
 <h1><a href=https://medium.com/tag/nextjs/recommended target="_blank" rel="noopener noreferrer">NextJS</a></h1>
 <h3>1.
-5 Reasons Your Next.js App is Slow (And How to Fix Them) - <a href="https://javascript.plainenglish.io/5-reasons-your-next-js-app-is-slow-and-how-to-fix-them-8ebd99f7d1d8?source=rss------nextjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+TypeScript 6.0: Essential Features for React, Next.js & Full-Stack JavaScript Developers - <a href="https://medium.com/@mernstackdevbykevin/typescript-6-0-essential-features-for-react-next-js-full-stack-javascript-developers-81e3bf47fd95?source=rss------nextjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Imran Farooq`**

-<blockquote>You’ve embraced the new App Router in Next.js — it’s exciting with all its new features like Server Components, Streaming, and nested…
-Continue reading on JavaScript in Plain English »</blockquote>

-<h3>2.
-CSS styling, Cards grid, and overlay effect! thanks to cursor ai! - <a href="https://medium.com/@daniyalabbassia1/css-styling-cards-grid-and-overlay-effect-thanks-to-cursor-ai-1aeb56d46393?source=rss------nextjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Daniyalabbassi`**
+✍️ **posted by `Kevin - MERN Stack Developer`**

-<blockquote>How I Learned to Build Beautiful Anime Cards (Thanks to AI + Curiosity)
+<blockquote>TypeScript 6.0 is reshaping how we build full-stack JavaScript applications and it’s going to change your React workflow forever
 Continue reading on Medium »</blockquote>

+<h3>2. ⚡ Next.js 15 Deep Dive: The Future of Full-Stack React Development - <a href="https://medium.com/@Sofia07/next-js-15-deep-dive-the-future-of-full-stack-react-development-36b0c07b7205?source=rss------nextjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

+✍️ **posted by `Sofia ✨`**

+<blockquote>Next.js isn’t just a React framework anymore — it’s the engine of modern web apps, powering everything from Netflix dashboards to…
+Continue reading on Medium »</blockquote>

 <h3>3.
-How I Fixed My React Folder Chaos (and Learned to Structure Like a Pro) - <a href="https://medium.com/@sharihhassan/how-i-fixed-my-react-folder-chaos-and-learned-to-structure-like-a-pro-418ebf4d7956?source=rss------nextjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+React vs Next: 8 Practical Trade-offs for Python APIs - <a href="https://medium.com/@Modexa/react-vs-next-8-practical-trade-offs-for-python-apis-09d2cd6e2fac?source=rss------nextjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `sharih hassan`**
+✍️ **posted by `Modexa`**

-<blockquote>When your project grows faster than your structure, things break — not in code, but in logic.
+<blockquote>A field guide for Python teams choosing between React SPA and Next.js when the backend is FastAPI, Django, or Flask.
 Continue reading on Medium »</blockquote>

 <h3>4.
+TypeScript 6.0 Explained: Faster, Smarter, and More Native Than Ever - <a href="https://medium.com/@mernstackdevbykevin/typescript-6-0-explained-faster-smarter-and-more-native-than-ever-ceeaa109b037?source=rss------nextjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

+✍️ **posted by `Kevin - MERN Stack Developer`**

+<blockquote>The evolution of TypeScript just took a quantum leap and your React apps are about to get a serious upgrade.
+Continue reading on Medium »</blockquote>

-Build a Pricing Page with HeroUI Cards and a Toggle in Next.js - <a href="https://javascript.plainenglish.io/build-a-pricing-page-with-heroui-cards-and-a-toggle-in-next-js-5f46b3331af0?source=rss------nextjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+<h3>5.
+How to Deploy Your Next.js App on Vercel — Step-by-Step for Beginners - <a href="https://meetpan1048.medium.com/how-to-deploy-your-next-js-app-on-vercel-step-by-step-for-beginners-45bb2ab31a9e?source=rss------nextjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Nithidol Vacharotayan`**
+✍️ **posted by `Meet`**

-<blockquote>A great pricing page inspires confidence.
-It shows clarity, flexibility, and trust.
-When you design it well, users decide faster.
-In this…
+<blockquote>If you’re like me, you’ve probably finished building your Next.js app and now you’re wondering… “Okay, how do I get this thing online?”
-Continue reading on JavaScript in Plain English »</blockquote>
+Continue reading on Medium »</blockquote>

 <br/>
 <h1><a href=https://medium.com/tag/ui-ux-design-trends/recommended target="_blank" rel="noopener noreferrer">UI-UX Design</a></h1>